Declutter Your Life

 Let’s face it… we have too much STUFF!
 Our Stuff has too much STUFF!
 We have boxes that are filled with boxes that are filled with stuff in boxes!

-Most lives are filled with clutter at some point.
-Clutter is not about having a lot of things it’s also about having lots of things that leave a mess.
+Most lives are filled with clutter at some point… it just seems to accumulate over time if we don’t pay attention.
+Clutter is not only about having a lot of things, it’s also about having lots of things that leave a mess.

 How Clutter In the Home Affects Your Brain

 Clutter unconsciously causes your brain to stress out.
 Your brain automatically tries to deal with every bit of sensory input you receive.
 This means that the things you see, touch, hear, smell and taste all have to be dealt with by your brain.
 When you have too much input coming in, especially when it is unnecessary, this clutter creates anxiety and stress.

 Clutter can be frustrating.
 You can work all day long and feel like you accomplished very little.
 You just seem to push around piles of papers or piles of junk.
 It’s always there and it feels heavy.

 Aside from simply being aggravating, it turns out that the stress which clutter promotes can lead to a host of physical and mental health issues.
 It all has to do with how your brain reacts to the clutter around you.